keemoclarke/Account-Management-System/README.md

 # Account-Management-System
 This was a project given in one of my classes at Rutgers University.
-I was asked to create an Account management system that allows the user to manage stock accounts and bank accounts.
+I was asked to create an Account management system that allows the user to manage a stock account and a bank portfolio.

 A quick overview of what this program does: